Colic in your horse

 - Heart rate over 45 to 50 beats per minute.

 - Off-colored mucous membranes.

 Because colic is often unpredictable and frequently unpreventable, it’s a common concern for horse owners.

 Each colic is unique.
 You should balance the factors involved in your horse’s care, feeding and activity.
 Work with your veterinarian and barn manager (if boarding) to determine the best plan for your horse.
 Revisit those plans annually to alter your practices due changes in activity, feeding, illness and other factors.

 Horses are prone to colic and many types of colic aren’t preventable.
 But you can take some simple steps to ensure your horse is at the lowest possible risk for colic.

 Above all, be a proactive owner.
 If your horse is at unnecessary risk for colic, try to change the situation.
 These measures should reduce colic risk, but don’t guarantee to eliminate it.

 Always have fresh, clean water

-Research shows horses without water for 1 to 2 hours had increased risk of colic.
+Research shows horses without water for one to two hours had increased risk of colic.
 This risk increased 10 times in horses over six years old.
 Horses prefer to drink out of buckets compared to automatic waterers.
 This preference is likely due to the ability to drink large amounts more quickly.

 In the winter, always ensure automatic waterers and other water sources have free flowing water.
 Horses will drink more in colder weather if the water is warm.
 Adding hot water to buckets, twice daily, works as well as continuous warm water.
-More information on watering horses in the winter is available in “Caring for your horse in the winter.”
+Learn more about watering horses in the winter.

 When traveling on longer trips, stop to let the horses drink.
 A veterinarian can also give them mineral oil before starting the trip.